Models and branches

 menu Model overview > tab Branches > tab Email providers

-- To use different settings for a specific runtime configuration in the Software Factory, you can set these up in the menu Maintenance > Runtime configurations > tab Email providers.
+• To override these settings for a specific runtime configuration (for development and testing): menu Maintenance > Runtime configurations > tab Email providers.
 See Runtime configurations for more information.

 Email authentication settings